Monomial algebras and $\mathbb{G}_a^n$-equivariant embeddings into toric varieties: The Hassett-Tschinkel correspondence

-This construction is also described in~\cite[Theorem 2.14]{AZ}
+This construction is also described in~\cite[Theorem 2.6]{AZ}

-\begin{remark} Every additive action induces its own coordinates on the open orbit where it acts by shifts and the derivations $d_1,\dotsc,d_m$ are just $\partial/\partial x_1,\dotsc,\partial/\partial x_m$.
+\begin{remark} Every additive action determines a choice of coordinates on the open orbit in which it acts by translations, making the derivations $d_1,\dotsc,d_m$ simply $\partial/\partial x_1,\dotsc,\partial/\partial x_m$.
 But these coordinates might be inconvenient to work with.
 For example, the case of toric varieties is exactly like this. \end{remark}